aliasharf123/My-Game-Engine/README.md

 # My-Game-Engine

 ## Description
-It's my journy to build my own game enigne using c++ and openGL
+It's my journey to construct my own game engine using C++ and OpenGL.